 I also found curious, and troublesome, the film’s (apparent) endorsement of colonialism.
 This attitude towards colonialism dates the movie badly.
 In any event, it is something that will make you think as you enjoy the spectacle grandiose.
 These are issues that are still debated today so the film is interesting to our modern eyes.

 Heston and Niven are in fine form here.
 Niven, in particular, gives a surprisingly strong performance.
-The two main Asian characters are played by Caucasians: Robson as Empress Dowager and Leo Genn (Quo Vadis) as Gen. Jung-Lu.
-The supporting cast also includes Harry Andrews (The Hill) as Father de Bearn, John Ireland (All the King’s Men) as an American soldier and Paul Lukas (Watch on the Rhine) as Dr. Steinfeldt.
-Director Ray has a small role as the U.S. Minister.
+The two main Asian characters are played by Caucasians: Flora Robson plays the Empress Dowager and Leo Genn (Quo Vadis) plays Gen. Jung-Lu.
+The supporting cast also includes Harry Andrews (The Hill) as Father de Bearn, John Ireland (All the King’s Men) as an American soldier and Paul Lukas (Watch on the Rhine) as a physician.
+Director Ray has a small role as an American burocrat.

 Ava Gardner’s (Mogambo and The Barefoot Contessa) role — she plays a penniless Russian aristocrat — feels a little like window dressing, though.
 You could remove all her scenes without affecting the main story-line.
 But Gardner’s class, charisma and enormous beauty make you stand up and pay attention to her scenes.
 Gardner also provides the film with its most poignant moments.
 It is Gardner’s character who makes you connect with the movie at an emotional level and because of that I was grateful for her presence.
 Gardner also has wonderful chemistry with Heston.

 Conclusions & Final Thoughts:

 I liked the film well enough to recommend it, but don’t expect a perfect production.
-Because the film covers the end of the Chinese Empire, 55 Days at Peking works as a pre-sequel to Bernardo Bertolucci’s The Last Emperor, which is about Emperor Puyi, the successor to Empress Cixi (here is an idea for an interesting if super-long double-feature).
+Because the film covers the end of the Chinese Empire, 55 Days at Peking works as a pre-sequel to Bernardo Bertolucci’s Oscar-winning epic The Last Emperor, which is about Emperor Puyi, the successor to Empress Cixi (here is an idea for an interesting if super-long double-feature).
 Color, 153 minutes, Not Rated.

 This is my contribution to The Ava Gardner Blogathon, hosted by Maddy Loves Her Classic Films.